Brice150/PICKME/README.md

 ### Notifications

 - First notification says welcome, you can start by completing your profile
-- New notifications for each message or match
+- New notification for each message or match
 - Mark notifications as seen

 </details>